TiendaNube/admin-app-sample/README.md

 Admin actor is responsible for managing the currently logged in Nuvemshop merchant, which means:
 - Activate development mode: allows developers to test applications without the need of them being formally approved in our Appstore ([see below how to activate this for your app](#-developer-mode))
 - Define the access for the application (routes): Nuvemshop will provide you with a route (URL), in which your application will be summoned.
-- Access the application through the iframe `iframe`
+- Defines where the application will have to be loaded through an iframe
-- Start Nexo for message exchange `bridge`
+- Initializes Nexo to be able to receive and send messages according to the needs of the application
-- Check if the application is ready to load within the Admin `verify`
+- It is responsible for checking if the application is ready to be displayed
-- Management of session token that will validate the authenticity of a Store with an active session `authentication`
+- Manage session tokens and share with the app through Nexo to know which Store is logged in

 ## 🚦Application initialization flow